nachosala89/breaking-bad-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Breaking Bad Api project
+# Breaking Bad App

-> This App consumes an API with the info of the breaking bad, here, we're presenting the characters, and in other API, we're posting and reading the comments and likes.
+> This project is proposed by Microverse as capstone project for the Javascript module.
+The topic we chose to work on is the world-famous series Breaking Bad.
+This App consumes two API: One to get the data about the Breaking Bad characters (https://www.breakingbadapi.com/api/characters), and another to access and modify the data about comments and likes for the displayed content (https://us-central1-involvement-api.cloudfunctions.net/capstoneApi/apps/AOlok8LvMamqLq187WOm/likes/).

 ![image](https://user-images.githubusercontent.com/59240486/137384970-79db261f-91b7-4216-93b8-d02fb302eb36.png)

-The APIs consumed are https://www.breakingbadapi.com/api/characters, https://us-central1-involvement-api.cloudfunctions.net/capstoneApi/apps/AOlok8LvMamqLq187WOm/likes/.

 ## Built With
-- Javascrip
+- Javascript
 - CSS
 - HTML
 - Bootstrap